Allyedge/compi/README.md

 ## Dependency Management

 - Tasks run in topological order based on dependencies
+- Independent tasks can execute in parallel using configurable worker pools
 - Circular dependencies are detected and reported as errors
 - Missing dependencies cause build failure